The Rundown

 - Easy to overfeed your dog if you aren’t careful with calorie maths!

-A wet dog food can be a great supplement to your dog’s dry kibble to add calories, ease dogs who are fussy about their flavors or simply feed as a treat.
-Instinct Grain Free Stew is a high-quality, all-natural food that avoids artificial or low-quality ingredients (including carrageenan, a popular non-nutritional thickener).
+It is a high-quality, all-natural food that avoids artificial or low-quality ingredients (including carrageenan, a popular non-nutritional thickener).
 It also comes in various flavors, so your furry friend won’t get bored.

 click to see more